Our 1954 Home: Dressing Room Tour & Storage Solutions

 Awhile ago I did a tour of my dressing room on Instagram Stories, and I got loads of requests to do it as a blog post.
 So I am happy to say I am finally here with that much requested post!
 There was certainly a lot of photography gymnastics on Patrick’s part to photograph this somewhat tight space.
-I tried about a month ago to shoot this on my own and it ended badly, so I really am thankful Pat was creative and patient enough to get these shots.
+About a month ago I tried to shoot this on my own and it ended badly, so I really am thankful Pat was creative and patient enough to get these shots.

 When it came to house hunting, we quickly realized that closet space was an issue.
 So much so that Patrick decided to measure how much closet rod we used and began to measure closet rods in the houses we were looking at.
-This house proved to have just a bit under what we needed, but we knew an easy solution.
-This house is amazing in that it actually features a dressing room as part of the master bedroom, complete with built in vanity.
+This house has just under what we needed, but we knew an easy solution.
+The really amazing thing about this house is that it has a dressing room as part of the master bedroom, complete with built in vanity.
 And, yes, it was a major selling point for us.
-The dressing room then connects with the master bathroom.
+The dressing room connects also with the master bathroom.
 Opposite the vanity is the closet portion, which originally featured four doors, and four more smaller doors above for storage.
 In order to accommodate all of my clothing we needed to install a second bar in half of the closet, which meant the initial bar had to be raised, so we had to rip out the entire closet.
 I’ll admit, I felt kind of guilty about it, but I do know deep down, if someone really wanted this closet be back to how it was originally, they could still do that.

 In our old apartment, our bedroom had a similar style closet, in the sense that it was a “walk through” closet, with the master bathroom being on the opposite side, and rods on either side of the closet itself.
 Over time I noticed my clothing getting quite dusty.
 I wasn’t a fan of that.
 But I didn’t want doors again either.
 Inspired by the Golden Horseshoe at Disneyland, we opted for red curtains and gold tassel pullbacks, creating a dramatic and elegant effect.
 Overall, I wanted to keep the dressing room sleek and functional, but I had to throw in a bit of my personality, and chose to frame three of my favorite records that also fit with the vibe, including a Golden Horseshoe record!